Clubs and activities

 Dance Club, Par

-Running for over 20 years, the club takes place on Monday evenings between 7:00-9:30pm twice a month at Par Methodist Church.
+Running for over 20 years, the club has recently taken the decision to meet up four times a year at Par Methodist Church.
 Dance instructors teach ballroom as well as line dancing and barn dancing.

 Dance Club, Townshend

 You don’t have to be a good dancer to join.
 Members meet up once a fortnight on Thursday afternoons between 2:00-4:30pm in Townshend Village Hall.
 A minibus provided by Age UK picks up members in the surrounding areas of Camborne, Redruth, Illogan and Pool.
 You can learn ballroom and sequence dancing or just sit back enjoy the music.
 The Dance Club is open to both sighted and non-sighted members.

 You don’t need to have your own guitar, you don’t even need to be able to play but if you want to meet up with other visually impaired musicians to practise or learn.
 The Guitar Club meets once a fortnight on a Monday lunchtime in Ponsanooth Hall.